How to Track Facebook Ads in Google Analytics 4

 • Filtering and configuration: Check if there are any filters or configurations in GA4 that might be excluding Facebook traffic from your reports.

-• Ad Blockers: As mentioned, ad blockers can prevent tracking codes from capturing data, impacting the visibility of Facebook ads in GA4.
+• Ad blockers: As mentioned, ad blockers can prevent tracking codes from capturing data, impacting the visibility of Facebook ads in GA4.

 Can I track the real-time performance of Facebook ads in GA4?

 Yes, you can track the real-time performance of Facebook ads in GA4 to some extent.
 GA4 offers real-time reporting features that allow you to see active users on your site, the pages they are viewing, and the events being triggered.
 If you have set up UTM parameters for your Facebook ads, you can monitor the traffic and interactions from these ads as they happen.
-However, this real-time data is basic and might not provide the deep analytical insights available in more comprehensive, processed reports.
-For detailed performance analysis, you’ll still rely on the standard reporting features in GA4, which can include a delay due to data processing times.